ArchivesServer/archivesserver.github.io/docs/glossary.md

 **Secretary**: Also sometimes avatar or PA, for Personal Assistant.
 A software app, often running on a PAD.
 Serves as an electronic secretary, keeping track of appointments, remembering key bits of information, and interfacing with the virtual world.
 Among other things, it can answer vid calls, displaying a life-like image of the owner, either to recite a short message (which can be tailored, by name, to different individuals) or to interact with a caller for fairly simple conversations.
 Many can pass the Turing test, at least for simple topics.
 By law, it must identify itself as an AI.
 “Sec- retary” can also be used for any weak AI construct, although such use is technically inaccurate and can be confusing.

-Sensies, also simsensies or sensiesofts: Entertainment media that includes other senses than audio and visual.
+**Sensies, also simsensies or sensiesofts**: Entertainment media that includes other senses than audio and visual.
 Illegal versions are sometimes called sexies or snuffies.
 Virtual reality and full-immersion versions both exist.

 **SEZENLA, also SEZ**: The Special Economic Zone of Ecuadorian New Los Angeles.
 New Angeles.